inoxlang/inox/docs/language-basics.md

 I am {{name}}`
 ```

-For now "normal" strings cannot be interpolated but the feature is coming soon, the interpolation
-of checked strings, URLs & paths is already implemented.

 ### Checked Strings

 In Inox checked strings are strings that are validated against a pattern.
 When you dynamically